 |Map of important ideas in Chemistry for the SAT, AP, and Regents Exams|

-I’ve sketched some of the most important topics for the SAT II Subject Test in Chemistry, AP Chemistry Exam, and New York Regents Chemistry exam in the above concept map.
-This is by no means an exhaustive concept map and includes only the most important relationships and how they stem from the basic interactions of protons, neutrons, and electrons.
+I’ve sketched some of the most important ideas for the SAT II Subject Test in Chemistry, AP Chemistry Exam, and New York Regents Chemistry Exam in the above concept map.
+This is by no means an exhaustive concept map.
+It includes only the most important relationships and how they stem from the basic interactions of protons, neutrons, and electrons.
 Each box can be further subdivided into its own map, especially for college general chemistry.

-Intermolecular forces, pressure (from Ideal gases), and kinetics are just a couple of places from where a physics map can be expanded.
-It is equally hard to determine from where a map of topics in biology should ideally branch as all living things that we are aware of are based on organic chemistry.
+Intermolecular forces, pressure (from Ideal gases), and kinetics are just a couple of places from where one can expand a physics map.
+It is equally hard to determine from where a map of topics in biology should ideally branch.
+All living things that we are aware of are based on organic chemistry.
 We use blood as a buffer to maintain out proper acid/base levels (pH).
 Bananas give off enough radiation that we measure exposure in “banana equivalent doses.”
-It is best to look at chemistry, physics, and biology as one course because concepts from one discipline can often be explained by phenomena in the other two.
+It is best to look at chemistry, physics, and biology as one course.
+Concepts from one discipline can often be explained by phenomena in the other two.

 Please let me know if you would like me to expand upon this or make similar maps as I see them.
 For more details and regarding chemistry tutoring in NYC, Manhattan, Brooklyn, and Staten Island,